Ventnor City, New Jersey: Education

-Ventnor Middle School with 286 students in grades 6–8.
+Ventnor Middle School with 177 students in grades 6–8.
+The district's board of education consists of seven members who set policy and oversee the fiscal and educational operation of the district through its administration.
+As a Type I school district, the board's trustees are appointed by the mayor to serve three-year terms of office on a staggered basis, with either two or three members up for reappointment each year.
+Of the more than 680 school districts statewide, Ventnor City is one of approximately a dozen districts with appointed school districts.

 Public school students in ninth through twelfth grades, along with those from Brigantine and Margate City, attend Atlantic City High School in neighboring Atlantic City, as part of a sending/receiving relationship with the Atlantic City School District that has existed since 1920.
-As of the 2018–19 school year, the high school had an enrollment of 1,796 students and 153.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
+As of the 2023–24 school year, the high school had an enrollment of 1,699 students and 144.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
 The Ventnor district has considered options for an alternative high school sending relationship.

 City public school students are also eligible to attend the Atlantic County Institute of Technology in the Mays Landing section of Hamilton Township or the Charter-Tech High School for the Performing Arts, located in Somers Point.

 The Roman Catholic Diocese of Camden operated St. James School, a K–8 school, until 2008, when it merged with Blessed Sacrament School in Margate City into Holy Family Regional School (using the St. James site).
 By 2011 it had a loss of $172,000 and only had 92 students.
 The sponsoring churches of Holy Family were Holy Trinity Church in Ventnor and St. Gianna Beretta Church of Northfield.
 The diocese announced that it would close Holy Family at the end of the 2010–2011 school year, as its enrollment was insufficient to cover the deficit.
 The building was demolished in 2016.

 Transportation

 Roads and highways

 As of May 2010, the city had a total of 36.45 mi of roadways, of which 34.03 mi were maintained by the municipality and 2.42 mi by the county.

-No Interstate, U.S., state or major county highway directly serve Ventnor City.
+No Interstate, U.S., state or major county highway directly serves Ventnor City.
 The only numbered roads in Ventnor City are minor county routes, such as County Route 629.